unruly/control/README.md

 Of course, `with()` is not exclusively useful with `Result`: it's a valuable tool whenever using higher order functions in Java.

-#### Chaining Results: aka Railway Oriented Programming

-One common pattern with `Result`s is to chain a sequence of operations, each taking a `Result` and outputting a new `Result`.
-Usually, each operation will only act on the result if it was a success, simply passing the existing failure through if it was a failure.